AbemKW/EXAIM-MedGemma-Impact/evals/README.md

 2. EXAID evaluates only its own summarization middleware, not MAC's diagnostic capability
 3. Results are reproducible using frozen trace files

+**Runtime Configuration:** MAC is executed using a model configuration supplied by EXAID at runtime (`evals/configs/mac_model_config.json`).
+The MAC submodule itself is unmodified and pinned to the authors' released commit.

 ### Version Pinning and Decoding Parameters

 MAC is integrated as a pinned git submodule at `third_party/mac/`: